kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 2. Create an empty group first, then add an existing PVC to the group one by one.
 A CSI driver supporting VOLUME_GROUP_ADD_REMOVE_EXISTING_VOLUME MUST implement this feature.

 Phase 2 (After v1.26):
+1. Create a new volume group by querying a label on existing persistent volume claims and adding them to the volume group.
-1. Create a new volume group from an existing group snapshot in one step.
+2. Create a new volume group from an existing group snapshot or another volume group in one step.
 Design details will be added in a future KEP.
 2. Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.

 ### Modify VolumeGroup